 Avoiding eye contact and texting aren’t proof of anything I’m afraid.

-Q: How do I respect myself in a relationship?
+Question: How do I respect myself in a relationship?

 I’m a very giving person.
 I do have boundary issues and often myself in a situation when I’m being taken for granted.
 I don’t like being alone at all.

-A: I sometimes think that “boundary issues” is shorthand for “needy” and whilst there’s no shame in admitting that you need company (as we all do), many people will find this deeply off-putting and react by taking advantage.
+Answer: I sometimes think that “boundary issues” is shorthand for “needy” and whilst there’s no shame in admitting that you need company (as we all do), many people will find this deeply off-putting and react by taking advantage.